MediaComem/comem-travel-log-ionic-setup/README.md

 {"some":"json"}
 ```

-With Angular, you would make this call like this:
+With Angular, you would have to make this call like this every time:

+> **NOTE** that this is an example.
+You **should** not do this in your application's code.

 ```js
 httpClient.post("http://example.com/path", body, {